FAM13B

 Family with sequence similarity 13 member B is a protein which in humans is encoded by the FAM13B gene, also known as C5ORF5.
 The FAM13B gene is found in vertebrates and jawed fish.
-FAM13B is expressed ubiquitously in human tissues and has been linked to maglinant myelomas susceptibility to atrial fibrillation, a cardiac arrhythmia.
+FAM13B is expressed ubiquitously in human tissues and has been linked to malignant myelomas susceptibility to atrial fibrillation, a cardiac arrhythmia.

 Molecular Features

 Gene

 The FAM13B gene is located on human chromosome 5q31, spanning 5610 base pairs and containing 23 exons.

 mRNA

 There are 18 transcript variants, the longest mRNA contains 5610 base pairs.

 Expression

 The FAM13B gene is expressed at high levels ubiquitously among human cell tissues with some variability, with the highest expression in the brain and the lowest expression in the liver.

 Protein

 The longest protein product of FAM13B consists of 915 amino acids with a molecular mass of 105kD.
 FAM13B variants have the potential to encode several swapped proteins, including proteins with internal deletions, with different C termini, and with a deletion of the N terminus.
 The protein has an isoelectric point of 4.9.
 The human FAM13B protein is localized in the nucleoplasm and contains multiple peroxisomal targeting signals and nuclear localization signals.
 The FAM13B protein has a lower amount of threonine and a higher amount of glutamate compared to other human proteins.

 The FAM13B contains 2 disordered region and 2 conserved domains: